-- A Secret Baby/My Best Friend’s Sister romance which is the first in a series spin–off from The Truth Duet
+A Secret Baby/My Best Friend’s Sister romance which is the first in a series spins off from The Truth Duet

-- My VIRGIN HERO book.
-You guys, this is basically competence porn with handy-woman and an eager inexperienced guy and I lived for every word of this plotting because these two…PHEW!
-They’re gonna be hot and adorable, you guys.
+My VIRGIN HERO book.
+You guys, this is basically competence porn with handy lady and an eager inexperienced guy and I live for every word of this plotting because these two…PHEW!

 What did I learn?